johnnovak/gridmonger/sphinx-docs/source/moving-around.rst

-When it comes to navigation, this mode is the same as *Normal Mode*, with the addition that you can also use the :kbd:`W`:kbd:`A`:kbd:`S`:kbd:`D` keys for cursor movement.
+When it comes to navigation, this mode is the same as *Normal Mode*, with the addition that you can also use the WASD keys for cursor movement.
 All diagonal movement keys are available in *WASD mode*.
 Editing, however, is a little different --- as you'll learn in the :ref:`basic-editing:Editing in WASD Mode` section, the mouse buttons are repurposed for editing in this mode, so you need to hold the :kbd:`Shift` modifier to use the :ref:`moving-around:Mouse movement actions`.

 .. note::

-   In *WASD Mode*, you cannot use the :kbd:`Ctrl` movement modifier with the :kbd:`W`:kbd:`A`:kbd:`S`:kbd:`D` keys for 5-cell jumps because that would interfere with other shortcuts.
+   In *WASD Mode*, you cannot use the :kbd:`Ctrl` movement modifier with the WASD keys for 5-cell jumps because that would interfere with other shortcuts.
 You can, however, use the :kbd:`Shift` modifier with them, and both the :kbd:`Ctrl` and :kbd:`Shift` modifiers are available with the other movement keys.